-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a wood burning stove in the living room which sits on a raised stone hearth.
-It is flued up to the chimney above.
+Chimney breasts and fireplaces There are no chimney breasts or open fires.
 Internal decorations Visually inspected.
-Walls and ceilings are mainly painted, papered, textured painted or tiled.
+Walls and ceilings are mainly painted or papered.
 Cellars There are no cellars.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Flaght's to Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains electricity supply.
-The meter and consumer unit are located in a cupboard on the landing.
-Wiring, where visible, is PVC sheathed and 13amp sockets have been installed throughout the property.
+The meter and consumer unit are located in the porch.
+Wiring, where visible, is PVC sheathed and 13 amp sockets have been installed throughout the property.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is a mains gas supply.
-The meter is located in the living room.
+There is a mains gas supply the meter is located within the porch.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a mains water supply.
-There is a stainless steel sink in the kitchen and plumbing, where visible, is in copper and plastic.
-The shower room at the ground floor level has three white fittings with a wall mounted electric shower within the shower compartment.
+There is a stainless steel sink in the kitchen and plumbing, where visible is in copper and plastic.
+The bathroom at the first floor level has three white fittings with a wall mounted mixer shower over the bath.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-There is gas central heating working from a wall mounted 'Worcester' combination boiler which is located within the hall cupboard.
+There is gas central heating working from a wall mounted 'Worcester' combination boiler which is concealed within a cupboard in the kitchen.
 The boiler provides instantaneous hot water as well as central heating via steel panelled radiators which are distributed throughout the property.